-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Algeria" means the Democratic People's Republic of Algeria and, used in a geographical sense, it means the territory of the Democratic People's Republic of Algeria, including the territorial sea and, beyond it, the zones in which, in accordance with international law and the national legislation, the Democratic People's Republic of Algeria exercises its jurisdiction or its sovereign rights for the purposes of exploration and exploitation of natural resources of the sea-bed, the subsoil and superjacent water; and - (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Algeria or South Africa, as the context requires; - (d) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (e) the term "competent authority" means: - (i) in South Africa, the Commissioner for the South African Revenue Service or his authorised representative; and - (ii) in Algeria, the Minister in charge of Finance or his authorised representative;
+- 1. For the purposes of this Convention, unless the context otherwise requires: - a) the terms "a Contracting State" and "the other Contracting State" mean the Hellenic Republic or South Africa as the context requires; - b) the term "Hellenic Republic" comprises the territory of the Hellenic Republic and the part of the sea-bed and its subsoil under the Mediterranean Sea, over which the Hellenic Republic has sovereign rights in accordance with international law for the purpose of exploration, extraction or exploitation of the natural resources or such areas: - c) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - d) the term "person" includes an individual, a company and any other body of persons, but in the case of South Africa excludes a partnership; - e) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes; - f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - g) the term "national" means: - i) any individual possessing the nationality of a Contracting State; - ii) any legal person or association deriving its status as such from the laws in force in a Contracting State; - h) the term "international traffic" means any transport by a ship or aircraft, except when the ship or aircraft is operated solely between places in a Contracting State;

-- (f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (g) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (h) the term "national" means: - (i) any individual possessing the nationality of a Contracting State; - (ii) any legal person or association deriving its status as such from the laws in force in a Contracting State; and - (i) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; the term also includes a partnership in the case of Algeria. - 2.
-As regards the application of the provisions of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.
+- i) the term "competent authority" means: - i) in the Hellenic Republic, the Minister of Finance or his authorised representative, - ii) in South Africa, the Commissioner for the South African Revenue Service or his authorised representative. - 2.
+As regards the application of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.